CAKarlsson/Caf-Click-Kick-Project/README.md

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the product.
+    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the establishment.

-        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Pre-order" Call to action button.
+        1. When visitors enter the site they are greeted with a clean navigation bar and a hero image.

-        2. The main points are made immediately with the hero image

-        3. The user can scroll down to learn more about the product.
+        2. The user can scroll down to learn more about the establishment.

-        4. The navigation bar is fixed on top and will always be available for easy navigation
+        3. The navigation bar is fixed on top and will always be available for easy navigation.

     2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find details about the product.